jobafash/url-parser-cached/README.md

 ## Description

-[CachedUrlParser](https://cached-url-parser.herokuapp.com/graphql) extracts metadata from a webpage like the title, description and largest image for that webpage.
+[CachedUrlParser](https://cached-url-parser.herokuapp.com/graphql) extracts metadata from a webpage with the title, description and largest image for that webpage.

 ## Installation procedure